SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Because the type alias and the existing type can be used interchangeably, the type alias can't introduce additional generic constraints.

+A type alias can forward an existing type's generic parameters by omitting all generic parameters from the declaration.
+For example,
+the ``Diccionario`` type alias declared here has the same generic parameters and constraints as ``Dictionary``.

+.. testcode:: typealias-using-shorthand

+   -> typealias Diccionario = Dictionary

 ..
 Note that the compiler doesn't currently enforce this.
 For example, this works but shouldn't:
      typealias ProvidingMoreSpecificConstraints<T: Comparable & Hashable> = Dictionary<T, Int>